pavini11/To-Do-List/README.md

 # To-Do-List
 This app a helps you create a To-Do List.
-Jquery, Javascript,HTML and CSS is used.
+Jquery, Javascript, HTML and CSS is used.